mcclellandj/fashion-image-classifier/README.md

 - Compare the model's performance with that of a model built using the pretrained VGG16 convnet

-### Data
+### Data and pretrained models used

-- Training data comprises 8,000 28 x 28 arrays representing grayscale images where each value in an array is a grayscale number, and 8,000 1D arrays of fashion category labels for each image
+- Training data comprises 8,000 28 x 28 arrays representing grayscale images where each value in an array is a grayscale number, and 8,000 1D arrays of fashion category labels for each image.
+Validation data used for hyperparameter tuning and test data used for model evaluation both comprise 2,000 randomly selected images and labels respectively
-- Validation data used for hyperparameter tuning and test data used for model evaluation both comprise 2,000 randomly selected images and labels respectively
+- Keras VGG16 convnet (pretrained) model which has been trained on the ImageNet dataset containing 1.4 million images associated with 1,000 different classes of everday objects

 ### Analysis approach